tscnlab/LabHandbook/documentation/src/sops/light_measurement_devices/IntelRealSenseD455.md

 ## Measurement procedure

-   1. Open the Intel Realsense software
+   1. Open the Intel Realsense software.
+The camera is recognized automatically.
-   2. Click on the modulators next to RGB-camera and Stereo module in the upper left part of the software window
+   2. In the upper left panel, click on the modulators next to RGB-camera and Stereo module in the upper left part of the software window.
+Framerate and resolution stay at default setting.
-   3. Set a timer for 15 seconds
+   3. Set a timer for 15 seconds (e.g. with your cellphone)
    3. Click record in the upper left part of the software window
    3. Stop the recording after 15 seconds
    3. Close the software and reopen shortly before the next measurement